PSAM3060-D-S16/class_notes/content/week_7/index.md

 ## Mid-semester Eval and Withdraw

+# Why?

+- Exposure to dataflow programming style.
+- New lens for looking at programming.
+- Learn how to approach a new programming environment.
+- Further explore computational aesthetic.

 # Quartz Composer

 > Quartz Composer is a development tool for processing and rendering graphical data.
 Its visual programming environment lets you develop graphic processing modules, called compositions, without writing a single line of code.